uit-no/hpc-doc/applications/physics/COMSOL/COMSOL.rst

     $ module avail COMSOL

-to see which versions of Gaussian are available.
+to see which versions of COMSOL are available.
 Use

 .. code-block:: bash